ska-telescope/ska-mid-cbf-talondx-bist/README.md

 systemctl list-timer --all
 ```

 The `-v` option verifies that the bitstream files and the service files are placed (unpacked) at the correct location.
+It also verifies the BIST influxdb bucket is started.
+If it is not, it will automatically create it.

 The `-r` option runs the bist.
 Note that the systemd `bist.service` uses this same script to run the BIST after the required bootup delay.